 Lady Margaret Scroope (Lady Constable), Burton Constable, Yorkshire (1559); Lt.
 Col. Raleigh Chichester-Constable(sold 1927)

 The Metropolitan Museum of Art.
 Guide to the Collections: Medieval Art.
-New York: The Metropolitan Museum of Art, 1962. fig. 35.
+New York: The Metropolitan Museum of Art, 1962. p.
+24, fig. 35.

 Zarnecki, George.
 Art of the Medieval World: Architecture, Sculpture, Painting, the Sacred Arts.
 Englewood Cliffs, NJ: Prentice-Hall, 1975. p.
 409, fig. 432.

 Hibbard, Howard.
 The Metropolitan Museum of Art.
 New York: Harper & Row, 1980. pp. 170, 179, fig. 331, 333.

 Brubaker, Leslie, Joseph R. Strayer, and Scribner.
 "Opus Anglicanum."
 In Dictionary of the Middle Ages.
 Vol. 9.
 New York, 1982. ill. p.
 255.

 Binski, Paul, and Jonathan J. G. Alexander, ed.
 Age of Chivalry: Art in Plantagenet England, 1200-1400.
 London: Royal Academy of Arts, 1987. no. 577, p.
 457.

 Husband, Timothy B., and Charles T. Little.
 Europe in the Middle Ages.
 New York: The Metropolitan Museum of Art, 1987. no. 102, pp. 108–9.